What Is a Payment Gateway, and How Does It Work?

 Local Bank Integration Gateway

-Despite being listed at the end, this is the simplest and the most limited way of organizing a gateway on the website.
-Here, a client’s payment request is redirected to the bank’s gateway, which is then redirected back after the transaction is confirmed.
-With a pretty simple setup procedure and suitable fees, this method has many drawbacks.
-This gateway process has limited options (repeating transactions, chargeback), isn’t prepared for scaling up, and has no transaction journey tracking.
+Although listed last, this is the simplest and most limited gateway option.
+Here, a client’s payment request is redirected to the bank’s gateway and then redirected back once the transaction is confirmed.
+With a relatively simple setup procedure and reasonable fees, this method still has several drawbacks.
+This gateway process offers limited functionality (such as recurring transactions and chargeback), is not prepared for scaling up, and lacks transaction journey tracking.

 Features and Functionality of Payment Gateway Systems